Efficient Heat Dissipation with SMD Heat Sinks Keeps You From Dropping PCBs

 Surely nothing could go wrong with making a simple dinner like heating an instant pizza in the oven.
 As hunger get the best of me, I forgot to put on the baking gloves and tried to remove the scalding tray.
 In an instant, the pain registered and rushed to place my finger under the rushing cold water from the tap.
 The singe mark on my finger lasted for a few weeks after, but the warning will stay with me until the next time I get too hungry.

-In electronics, things can get pretty hot on your PCB and could bring a rude shock to unsuspecting technicians.
+In electronics, things can get pretty hot on your PCB heatsink and could bring a rude shock to unsuspecting technicians.
 Not only that, but the extreme temperature that goes beyond the operating range of components can mean a shorter lifespan for your product.
-The heat-producer itself will be defective, and the performance of surrounding parts can be negatively affected as well.
+The heat-producer itself will be defective, and the performance of surrounding can be negatively affected as well.
 With proper using and understanding of SMD heat sinks, you can save your designs (and your hands).

 What Causes A PCB To Heat-Up and Need an SMD Heat Sink